shabbychef/fromo/README.md

 running moments over a different kind of window.
 The most common form of this is over time-based windows.
 For example, the following computations:

   * Compute the total sales over the past six months, as of every day.
   * Compute the volatility of an asset's daily returns, over a yearly window, computed at the end of every trading month.

 These are now supported in `fromo` via the `t_running` class of functions, which are like the `running` functions, but accept also the 'times' at which the input are marked, and optionally also the times at which one will 'look back' to perform the computations.
 The times can be computed implicitly as the cumulative sum of given (non-negative) time deltas.

+Here is an example of computing the volatility of daily 'returns' of the Fama French Market factor, based on a one year window, computed at month ends:

 ```r